-The Act expands the MPO's charge to integrate transit within its Long-Range Transportation Plan (LRTP) by requiring intercity bus facilities to be identified in the transportation plan.
-Moreover, the Bill requires the MPO's LRTP to include "consideration of the role that intercity buses may play in reducing congestion, pollution, and energy consumption in a cost-effective manner.
-The Act also requires additional stakeholders (public ports, intercity bus operators, and employer-based commuting programs) to be included in the planning process.
+Legislation continues to expand the MPO's charge to integrate transit within local and regional development plans, the MPOs Transportation Improvement Program (TIP), its Long Range Transportation Plan (LRTP) and its UPWP.
+Federal guidance requires intercity and intracity bus services and facilities be identified and integrated into the MPOs 3C planning process.
+Moreover, Federal guidance requires the MPO's LRTP and TIP to include "consideration of the role that intercity buses may play in reducing congestion, pollution, and energy consumption in a cost-effective manner as well as increasing system resiliency and effectiveness.
+Guidance also requires additional stakeholders (public ports, intercity bus operators, and employer-based commuting programs) to be included in the MPO planning process.

-To meet the requirements of the new Act, the LACRPC will need to cooperate with the State and local governments to evaluate the need to develop transportation plans and programs for the Lima Urbanized Area.
+To meet Federal planning requirements the LACRPC will need to cooperate with the State and local governments to evaluate the need to develop transportation plans and programs that meet the needs of the entire population for the Lima Urbanized Area.
 Such plans and programs will need to provide for the development of transportation facilities (including pedestrian walkways and bicycle/transit facilities) that will function as an intermodal transportation system for the urbanized area, the State, and the nation.
-The process of developing such plans and programs must provide for consideration of all modes of transportation, including transit and freight, and be integrated into the 3C planning process to the degree appropriate, based on the complexity of the transportation problems.
+The process of developing such plans and programs must provide for consideration of all modes of transportation, including bike, transit and freight, and be integrated into the 3C planning process to the degree appropriate, based on the complexity of the transportation problems.